Sliding Speed Influences Electrovibration-Induced Finger Friction Dynamics on Touchscreens: Results

 \subsection{Dynamics of electrovibration-induced finger friction on touchscreens}

-The estimated gains and cutoff frequencies of the first-order models fitted to the measured friction signal and input message signal, $V_m$, under the tested exploration conditions are shown in Figures~\ref{fig: elecmech_gain} and~\ref{fig: elecmech_cutoff}.
+The estimated first-order transfer functions, which represent the relationship between the measured friction force, $F_f$, and the input message signal, $V_m$, across different applied forces and sliding speeds, are shown in Figure~\ref{fig: elecmech}.
+The corresponding estimated model gains and cutoff frequencies are shown in Figures~\ref{fig: elecmech_gain} and~\ref{fig: elecmech_cutoff}.

 We performed statistical analyses to examine how sliding speed and force influence electrovibration-induced finger friction.
 In our analysis, the applied force, $F_n$, and sliding speed, $\nu$, were treated as independent variables (main effects), while the model parameters -- the gain $K$ and cutoff frequency $\omega_o$ -- were the dependent variables.
 We assessed the normality of all data using the Kolmogorov-Smirnov test, which indicated that both the gains and cutoff frequencies were not normally distributed ($p < 0.01$).
 Hence, we applied a generalized linear mixed model (GLMM) to test the influence of the independent variables.
 To account for the variability in these parameters introduced by different participants, the participant ID number was included as a random effect.
 The resulting mixed model with a linear approximation for the gain parameter $K$ is given as:

 Here, $\alpha_o$ is the model's intercept parameter, $\alpha_1$, $\alpha_2$, and $\alpha_3$ are the fixed coefficients corresponding to the effects of force, speed, and the force-speed interaction, $\rho$ is the coefficient for the random between-participant effect, and $\epsilon$ is the model's residual.
 The fixed coefficients show the estimated influence of the independent variable on the dependent variable, with other independent variables being constant.
 Our analysis revealed that the main effects of applied force ($F(1,178) = 0.310$, $ p = 0.578$) and sliding speed ($F (1,214) = 0.715$, $p = 0.399$), and their interaction ($F(1,210) = 0.892$, $p = 0.346$) all did not affect the gain.

-Moreover, between-participant variation also had no significant effect on the measured $K$ values (Estimate: $2.96 \times 10^{-5}$, SE: $1.53 \times 10^{-5}$, $Z = 1.92$, $p = 0.054$).
+To evaluate the variability across participants, we conducted a likelihood ratio test ($LRT$)~\cite{pinheiro2000mixed} by comparing the full GLMM model, which included the random effect, with a reduced model excluding it.
+This procedure involved calculating the -2 log-likelihood values for both the full ($-2LL_{full}$) and reduced ($-2LL_{reduced}$) models, defined as: